aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 Make sure `redis` is included in the output list of PHP installed extensions.

-Also check the extension exists at `/usr/local/lib/php/pecl/20190902/redis.so` and check the top of the `php.ini` file at `/usr/local/etc/php/7.4/php.ini` includes the line `extension="redis.so"`.
+Also check that the extension file `redis.so` exists at the PECL extensions directory for your installation.
+On my Mac I checked that `/usr/local/lib/php/pecl/20190902/redis.so` exists.

-If it does not exists, make sure to add it manually so  PECL or PHP detect the extension.
+Finally check that the `php.ini` file for your php installation includes the line `extension="redis.so"`.
+On my Mac I checked that the `/usr/local/etc/php/7.4/php.ini` file contained the line `extension="redis.so"`.

-> Note: The path of `php.ini` file may be different your PHP installation.
+If for some reason the line `extension="redis.so"` does not exists, make sure to add it manually to `php.ini` file so that PECL and PHP detect the extension.

 ## Install Php Redis extension on Ubuntu

-> Installation instructions for php-redis extension can be found at `https://github.com/phpredis/phpredis/blob/develop/INSTALL.markdown` and `https://www.digitalocean.com/community/questions/how-to-setup-laravel-with-digitalocean-managed-redis-cluster`.
+> Installation instructions for php-redis extension on ubuntu can be found at `https://github.com/phpredis/phpredis/blob/develop/INSTALL.markdown` and `https://www.digitalocean.com/community/questions/how-to-setup-laravel-with-digitalocean-managed-redis-cluster`.
 The steps are detailed at the end of the article.

 ## The Redis database driver configuration